nikovi/terraform_awx/README.md

 # terraform_awx

-1) Entrar a la consola de aws, crear una bucket S3 y reemplazar en "backend.tf" los siguientes campos con el nombre de dicha bucket:
+1) Enter the aws console, create an S3 bucket and replace in "backend.tf" the following fields with the name of said bucket:

-* resource -> aws_s3_bucket -> terraform_state -> bucket = "nombre la bucket s3 que acabamos de crear".
+* resource -> aws_s3_bucket -> terraform_state -> bucket = "The name of the s3 bucket we just created".
-* resource -> aws_dynamodb_table -> terraform_state_lock -> name = "nombre la bucket s3 que acabamos de crear".
+* resource -> aws_dynamodb_table -> terraform_state_lock -> name = "The name of the s3 bucket we just created".
-* terraform -> bucket = "nombre la bucket s3 que acabamos de crear".
+* terraform -> bucket = "The name of the s3 bucket we just created".
-* terraform -> dynamo_table = "nombre la bucket s3 que acabamos de crear".
+* terraform -> dynamo_table = "The name of the s3 bucket we just created".

-Esto va a configurar nuestro terraform state lock.
+This will configure our terraform state lock.

-2) En backend.tf reemplazar el campo:
+2) In backend.tf replace the field:

-* terraform -> profile = "el nombre de el profile donde esten configuradas nuestras keys de AWS".
+* terraform -> profile = "the name of the profile where our AWS keys are configured".

-3) crear una .pem key en la consola de EC2 y descargarla.
-Usaremos esta .pem para hacer que remote_exec instale paquetes en la instancia y para que luego podamos entrar por ssh a la misma.
+3) Create a .pem key in the EC2 console and download it.
+We will use this .pem to make remote_exec install packages in the instance and so that later we can enter by ssh to it.

-4) completar los campos de variables en "terraform.tfvars".
+4) Fill in the variable fields in "terraform.tfvars".

-5) ejecutar en la terminal los siguientes comandos de terraform:
+5) Run the following terraform commands in the terminal:

 terraform init
 terraform plan -lock=false
 terraform apply -lock=false

-El flag -lock=false en necesario solo la primera vez que se ejecute el terraform plan y apply.
-Luego pueden ejecutarse cambios usando solo:
+The -lock = false flag is required only the first time the terraform plan and apply is executed.
+After that changes can then be executed using just:

 terraform init
 terraform plan
 terraform apply

-Y esperar aproximadamente entre 10 y 20 minutos que termine de provisionar y configurar la instancia.
+And wait approximately 10-20 minutes for it to finish provisioning and configuring the instance.

-6) AWX puede ser accedido por el puerto 8043 de la instancia EC2 provisionada.
+6) AWX can be accessed through port 8043 of the provisioned EC2 instance.